 Burr Grinder – Widely considered to be the best coffee grinder for obtaining consistent results, a burr grinder features a pair of rotating burrs through which whole coffee beans are ground.
 Burrs can be either conical or flat, with arguments for and against each shape.

-Cafe Au Lait – Equal parts brewed coffee and hot milk, a cafe au lait is most commonly enjoyed at breakfast time in France.
+Cafe Au Lait – Equal parts brewed coffee and hot milk, cafe au lait is a French coffee most commonly enjoyed at breakfast time.
 Also found in many other countries including Spain (café con leche) and Germany (milchkaffee).

 Caffeine – The world’s most popular drug, caffeine produces stimulating effects on the brain and nervous system of animals.
 Caffeine is present in tea, coffee and cacao plants.